symfony/symfony-docs/cookbook/security/session_concurrency_control.rst

 .. index::
     single: Security; How to control Session Concurrency

-How to control Session Concurrency
+How to Control Session Concurrency
 ==================================

-Sometimes, it's useful to be able to control session concurrency for logged in users disabling new session or expiring old active sessions setting a limit for concurrent sessions.
-This can be easily done setting the ``max_sessions`` option inside the ``session_concurrency`` zone in the firewall:
+Sometimes, it's useful to restrict the number of concurrent sessions that a given user can open using different browsers and devices.
+When the maximum number of concurrent sessions is achieved, Symfony allows you to disable new sessions or to expire the old ones.
+To do so, set the ``max_sessions`` limit using the ``session_concurrency`` option of your firewall:

 .. configuration-block::